SamanKhamesian/Tic-Tac-Toe/README.md

 ### Abstract

 The game of Tic-Tac-Toe is one of the most commonly known games.
 This game does not allow one to win all the time and a significant proportion of games played results in a draw.
 Thus, the best a player can hope is to not lose the game.
 [This paper](https://www.iitk.ac.in/kangal/papers/k2007002.pdf) is aimed at evolving a number of no-loss strategies using genetic algorithms and comparing them with existing methodologies.
-This project is an implementation of this tecnique.
+This project is an implementation of this technique.

 ##